 Is it any good?

-This was the movie that beat out the original Star Wars for the Best Picture Oscar.
+This skillfully crafted film beat out the original Star Wars for the Best Picture Oscar.
 Do a thousand martyred Obi-Wan Kenobi action figures cry out for revenge?
 No, because ANNIE HALL really is a masterwork and an even more impressive one when you consider it didn't trigger a flood of Lucas-esque copycats (except in a fad for Annie Hall-inspired mismatched-wardrobe ensembles).
 Woody Allen's sophisticated take on relationships is lively and fleet enough (complete with an animated interlude that parodies Disney) to amuse adolescents in particular.
 Doubtless, though, it would be PG-13 -- a rating that did not exist in 1977 -- were it to appear today.